Ship's Registry: United States

 Gear up for a day of play on the “private island.”
 Thousand-foot sea cliffs line the shore and ancient volcanic plugs sit both above and below the water's surface as host to a wide diversity of marine life.
 Snorkel, paddle board, kayak, and explore by skiff.
 Choose a long or short hike–whichever suits your fancy–to Sweetheart Rock, a sea stack jutting 80 feet above the crashing surf, and discover the legend of the princess Puu Pehe.
 Learn about the island’s plantation days with a visit to the quaint Lana'i Culture and Heritage Center.

 Olowalu / West Maui

 In ancient times, Olowalu was considered a place of refuge.
 Today, it delivers a treat of snorkeling among coral gardens teeming with underwater life and a known sea turtle habitat.
 The Humpback National Marine Sanctuary—located between Lana'i, Moloka'i, and Maui—provides front-row seats as you cruise through these productive marine breeding grounds searching for dolphins, whales, and other marine life.
 Cap off the day and celebrate this evening with the Captain’s Dinner.

-Gather for breakfast before the Safari Explorer docks on Moloka'i, where you’ll be transferred to the Moloka'i Airport or to your extended host hotel stay.
+Gather for breakfast before the Safari Explorer docks on Kawaihae Harbor, where you'll be transferred to the Kona Airport or to your extended host hotel stay.